E.6 Tax Consequences of Intra-Entity Inventory Sales

 difference between the carrying amount of the inventory in the consolidated

-financial statement and its tax base.
+financial statements and its tax base.
 Other than for inventory, there are no

 differences between U.S. GAAP and IFRS Accounting Standards related to the income